How to prevent a data breach: A comprehensive guide

 These business impacts highlight the deep repercussions of compromised data.
 As such, companies must take a range of steps to keep data out of the hands of cybercriminals.

-Andrea Rosales, Data Scientist at Colibri, commented: “It’s evident that every company, irrespective of its sector, must prioritise data breach prevention.
+Andrea Rosales, Lead Data Scientist at Colibri, commented: “It’s evident that every company, irrespective of its sector, must prioritise data breach prevention.
 The impact goes beyond finances; maintaining business integrity, customer loyalty, and trust is critical.”

 In this blog, we’ll learn about data breaches, the most common vulnerabilities, their potential impacts, and how to protect against them.